Nick689/CustomPOS/Usage.md

 **(In construction)**

 # Genaral use
-**starting CustomPOS:** For safety reason CustomPOS file can work only if placed in a trusted directory delared in LibreOffice security option.
+**starting CustomPOS:** For safety reason you should place CustomPOS.ods in a trusted directory delared in LibreOffice security option and activate high-level security mode

 **Multi-session:** You can work with unlimited number of session by duplicating CustomPOS.ods